bibleexchange/courses/homiletics-2/en/2006_the-thesis-statement.md

 ### Examples of Thesis Statements Taken from Scripture Texts

-* TEXT: Let this mind be in you which was also in Christ Jesus (Phil.
+- Text: Let this mind be in you which was also in Christ Jesus (Phil.
 2:5)
   THESIS: The believer must allow his thoughts to be in line with the mind of Christ.
-* TEXT: Jesus wept (John 11:35)
+- Text: Jesus wept (John 11:35)
   THESIS: The unbelief of man grieves the heart of God.
-* TEXT: How shall we escape, if we neglect so great salvation; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him (Heb.
+- Text: How shall we escape, if we neglect so great salvation; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him (Heb.
 2:3)
   THESIS: Those who do nothing concerning their soul are in fact rejecting the greatest gift and will not escape eternal judgment in hell.